allanchua101/arduino-mq135-16x2-lcd/README.md

-### Arduino Stabilized PPM capture via MQ135 and display to 16x2 LCD
+### Arduino Stabilized PPM capture via MQ135

 In order to prevent continous abrupt changes in MQ135 PPM captures due to inaccuracy, this repository implements a sample stabilization code that requires a minimum of 30-second worth of PPM capture to compute a sliding average of captured PPM.
+The final output is then displayed on both serial monitor and 16x2 LCD display.

 ### Context